 - Select all of the cells that will contain numbers and change the number format to currency.

 - Add a border around your budget by selecting all the cells of your budget and choosing border – more (or Format: border for older versions) Click on outline and inside to add a border.

-In part two, I’ll set up a spreadsheet in which to type actual income and expenses and use a formula to automatically calculate the variance between what was budgeted and what was actually earned/spent.
+In part two, I’ll show you how to set up the next part of your home budget spreadsheet Excel where you type actual income and expenses and use a formula to automatically calculate the variance between what was budgeted and what was actually earned/spent.